-Aerostructures and Engineering Services designs and manufactures major aircraft structural components (such as engine nacelles, fuselages and wings) and provides aftermarket component repair and overhaul as well as other engineering services for both internal and external clients.
+Aerostructures and Engineering Services designs, develops and manufactures complex metallic and advanced composite aircraft structural components for original equipment manufacturers (OEMs), including fuselages, wings and engine nacelles.
+It also provides aftermarket component repair and overhaul, as well as other engineering services for both internal and external customers.